databitio/Roblox_Games_Webscraper/README.md

 # Roblox Games Webscraper
 > Scrapes Most Popular, Engaging, and Up-and-Coming games off of https://www.roblox.com/discover

+# Where to find the data
+> Data can be found on Kaggle: https://www.kaggle.com/datasets/databitio/roblox-games-data

 # How to use
 1. Download the files, then in the home folder create a 'proxies.txt' file and put at least 1 proxy of the form '255.255.255.0:8000' into it.
 Add as many proxies as necessary, one per line in the file.